Switching from Onfleet to Route4Me

 The main difference between Route4Me compared to Onfleet is that Route4Me is capable of facilitating the needs of virtually any business that requires logistics and routing services.
 Route4Me offers powerful and easy-to-use route planning and tracking solutions for generating actionable intelligence and optimizing your costs and assets distribution, as well as increasing the overall efficiency of your routing operations.
 With Route4Me you can effortlessly organize all your routing data in one centralized interface that can be easily accessed by multiple users from any computer device or using one of the dedicated iOS and Android mobile apps.
 Route4Me also enables you to synchronize and share various types of changes and updates in real time, allowing you to establish stable channels of communication with your team.

-Unlike Onfleet’s platform, Route4Me’s Marketplace enables you to configure your own bespoke subscription plan and include only those features and functionalities that accommodate the particular needs of your business or business model.
+Unlike Onfleet’s platform, Route4Me’s Marketplace enables you to configure your own custom subscription plan and include only those features and functionalities that accommodate the particular needs of your business or business model.
 For more convenience, you can choose among various industry-specific packages of preselected modules which are focused on solving the unique problems inherent to specific industries.
 Customizing your subscription plan allows you to gain more control over your operations, as well as eliminate unnecessary and undesired expenses.

 Route4Me is the best alternative to Onfleet on the market.
 To learn more about how Route4Me’s solutions can help you in growing your business and making your operations more efficient, visit this page.